Diagnosis of Autism Spectrum Disorder

 The day finally arrives when you go to the doctors office for results.

 The testing shows that your child is on the Autism Spectrum.
 Did you already suspect this news?
-Was this diagnosis a complete surprise?
+Was this autism diagnosis a complete surprise?

 Before I give you the first 5 steps to take, I want to tell you the most important piece of information that you are going to hear.